 If you receive Social Security retirement, disability (SSDI), survivor benefits, Supplemental Security Income (SSI), or Veterans Affairs benefits, the IRS will automatically send you an Economic Impact Payment.
 You do not need to fill out any forms.

 If you filed a 2018 or 2019 income tax return and provided direct deposit banking information on your tax return, the payment will be deposited directly into that bank account.
-The government is anticipated to begin distributions through electronic transfers in mid-April 2020.
+The government has already begun making distributions through electronic transfers.

 For those that have not filed 2018 or 2019 income tax returns with direct deposit banking information, then a check will be mailed to you using the last known address on file with the IRS or social security administration.
 It is anticipated checks would not be mailed until late Spring or early Summer 2020.
 If you would like to have the Economic Impact Payment directly deposited into your account, use the ‘Get my payment’ portal.